rodrigoneumann/photographer-ms4/README.md

 ## Local Deployment
 The following instructions are based on use on a Windows 10 OS and IDE VS Code.
 If your OS is different, the commands may be different, but the process, in general, remains the same.

-In order for all features to work locally, ensure you have created an account on the following services:
+In order to have all features working locally, ensure you have created an account on the following services:

 - [Stripe](https://dashboard.stripe.com/register)
 - [AWS](https://aws.amazon.com/) and [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)